blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 | 11    | Expend 1 **CON** to record a spell you cast today |
 | 12    | Create your own name at no cost             |

-### Naming spellcasting
-- You may expend 2 **CON** score to learn a random magic name
-- Your number of names may not exceed your CHA mod
+### Casting name spells
+- Pick one or more words to draw the spell's power from
+- Describe your intent for the spell(ie "Create a ball of fire", "transmute that shoe into a giant spider", "raise them from the dead")
-- Describe a spell utilizing one or more name, keeper assigns the DC for a CHA check necessary to cast the spell
+- The keeper will provide a DC to hit in order to cast this spell successfully
-- Example: using the name "Fire" to create a heatless flame in your hand for 1 hour
+- Make a **CHA** check and add naming spellcasting bonus
+- On a success, the spell is cast successfully
-- If the D20 rolls a 1, the spell fails catastrophically
+- On a roll of 1(before mods), the spell fails catastrophically(perhaps even fatally)

 ## Skills
+Gain the following benefits:
-- You may practice and learn one additional skill
+- Practice and then learn(after succeeding once) one additional skill
-- Your maximum number of skills is either 1 or your INT mod
+- Your maximum number of skills is your **INT** mod(minimum 1)
+- Declare whenever you're using a skill for an ability check, then add the skill's die
+- Skill dies start as D4, but can grow (D4->D6->D8->D10->D12->D20)

 <br><br>
 Roll on the table below.
-- You may practice a skill while making ability check by declaring it
-- Succeeding when practing gives you this skill
-- The skill die for a new skill starts at D4, but may grow(D4->D6->D8->D10->D12->D20)

 | 2d6   | Effect                                       |
 |:------|:---------------------------------------------|